muratk5n/thirdwave/en/README.md

 Now we start to see the creation of a lowflation world was a policy choice.
 Creditors were happy.
 Businesses were happy, they could get depressed wages through outsourcing or immigration.
-Through competition the employer-state kept citizens on their toes, didn't have to give them any benefits, in reverse, lack of benefits helped them to import new citizens easier.
+Through competition the single-party employer-state kept citizens on their toes, didn't have to give them any benefits, in reverse, lack of benefits helped them to import new citizens easier.

 But there was trouble in paradise..
 More and more money was chasing freak investments -- just look at all the companies shorted by Michael